jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

   I can use the `update method`_ to add :ref:`key-value pairs<test_items_returns_iterable_of_key_value_pairs_of_a_dictionary>` from one dictionary_ to another

-* I change the expectation to match
+* I change the expectation in the assertEqual_ to match

   .. code-block:: python
-    :lineno-start: 199
+    :lineno-start: 202
     :emphasize-lines: 6

             self.assertEqual(